-Secure Communication
+Secure Communication and Connectivity

 Secure communication is a process where two individual parties communicate and doesn’t want a third party to interfere.
 Secure communication also means people can share information with varying degrees of certainty that third parties cannot intercept what is being said or exchanged.